Home | Admissions | Students | Parents | Faculty & Staff | Community | Alumni | Preschool

 Welcome to fourth grade!
 This will be an exciting year and the children will learn many new things.

 Social Studies: The students will be identifying the early land and sea routes to California with a focus on the exploration of the North Pacific, noting the importance of mountains, deserts, ocean currents, and wind patterns.
 They will also describe the Spanish exploration and colonization of California, including the relationships among soldiers, missionaries, and Indians.
-In March we take an all day trip to Mission San Juan Capistrano.
+In December we take an all day trip to Mission San Luis Rey.
+As the year progresses we will continue to learn about the development of California.
+In April we will get a chance to be forty-niners as we mine for gold in Julian.

 Science: Within science they will be studying electricity, magnetism, energy in ecosystems, interaction of living things, rocks and minerals, rapid and slow changes to Earth and begin to use the scientific method with inquiry and guided inquiry investigations.